Opinion | The White House’s pathetic response to Putin’s invasion

 This is beyond belief.
 After his “minor incursion” gaffe, Biden drew a clear red line.
 He said that if “any” — and he repeated the word “any” — Russian units crossed those borders, that would constitute an invasion.
 Well, Putin did exactly that.
 He crossed the border — and Biden’s red line.
 But instead of responding decisively, his administration pathetically twisted itself into knots, looking for excuses not to call it an “invasion.”

 Then, after belatedly acknowledging an invasion was underway, Biden failed to respond with the crippling sanctions he had promised.
 In his address, Biden announced personal sanctions on Russian elites and their family members, as well as some limited sanctions on two Russian banks.
-But he failed to announced any sanctions targeting Russia’s two most significant exports — oil and natural gas.
+But he failed to announce any sanctions targeting Russia’s two most significant exports — oil and natural gas.
 Why?
 Because Germany now gets more than half of its natural gas imports from Russia, while the rest of the European Union depends on Russia for about 40 percent.
 And because Biden knows that oil and gas sanctions could impact energy prices in the United States as well.

 Indeed, while Biden failed to announce energy sanctions, he delivered an extended soliloquy on his determination to blunt the impact of sanctions on energy prices here at home.
 “As we respond, my administration is using every tool at our disposal to protect American businesses and consumers from rising prices at the pump,” Biden said.
 “I am going to take robust action to make sure that the pain of our sanctions is targeted at the Russian economy, not ours.”
 What kind of message of resolve is that?
 What Putin hears is that Biden is afraid to impose crippling energy sanctions because he does not want to be held responsible for driving gas prices up even further just months before the midterm elections.
 That will only embolden the Russian leader.